Emerald Ash Borer

 - The Emerald Ash Borer is a non-native insect that poses a great threat to ash trees in the United States.
 Emerald Ash Borer larvae feed under the bark of ash trees killing the trees over the course of a few years due to a lack of water and nutrients.

-- The insect is native to Asia, but was found in the U.S. in 2002.
-It is believed to have been introduced through infested packing material
+- The insect is native to Asia but was found in the U.S. in 2002.
+It is believed to have been introduced through the infested packing material

 - Emerald Ash Borer populations have been known to survive harsh winters.

 - The Emerald Ash Borer can spread slowly on its own, but with the help of humans, these infestations can spread over miles through ash firewood, ash nursery stock and untreated ash wood products.

 Where has the Emerald Ash Borer been detected?